mend-toolkit/sca-cleanup-tool/README.md

   -g ANALYZED_PROJECT_TAG, --AnalyzedProjectTag
                     Analyze only the projects whose contain the specific Mend tag (key:value) -v ANALYZED_PROJECT_TAG_REGEX_IN_VALUE, --AnalyzedProjectTagRegexInValue
-                    Analyze only the projects whose match their tag key and the tag value contains the specified regex (key:regexValue)
+                    Analyze only the projects whose match their tag key and the tag value contains the specified value (key:value)
+                    Note: This was originally broken in the original ws-cleanup-tool.
+The functionality was adjusted to work as originally written.
+The naming convension is a misnomer but was kept to avoid breaking existing integrations.
   -r DAYS_TO_KEEP, --DaysToKeep
                     Number of days to keep in FilterProjectsByUpdateTime or number of copies in FilterProjectsByLastCreatedCopies
   -p PROJECT_PARALLELISM_LEVEL, --ProjectParallelismLevel
                     Project parallelism level
+                    Note: This is currently not used in this version of the mend-sca-cleanup-tool.
+Was kept to prevent breaking existing integrations.
   -y DRY_RUN, --DryRun
                     Logging the projects that are supposed to be deleted without deleting and creating reports default False
   -s SKIP_REPORT_GENERATION, --SkipReportGeneration
                     Skip report generation step
-                    default True
+                    default False
   -j SKIP_PROJECT_DELETION, --SkipProjectDeletion
                     Skip project deletion step
                     default False